-- 8.1.22 Additions to existing agricultural buildings or structures may be permitted in accordance with the policies in Section 8.1.2 Policies for One-Zone Policy Areas, and where it can be demonstrated that: - a) the addition is 50 percent or less of the original ground floor area of the building or structure to a maximum of 100 m2 (1,076 ft2), or in the case of multiple additions, all additions combined are equal to or less than 50 per cent of the original ground floor area of the building or structure to a maximum footprint of 100 m2 (1,076 ft2), and - b) no basement is proposed and any crawl space is designed to facilitate services only. - 8.1.23 Accessory Buildings or Structures associated with agricultural uses may be permitted in accordance with the policies in Section 8.1.2 Policies for One-Zone Policy Areas, and where it can be demonstrated that: - a) the building or structure is greater than $10 \text{ m}^2(108 \text{ ft}^2)$ but less than or equal to $100 \text{ m}^2(1,076 \text{ ft}^2)$ or in the case of additions, the combined area of the existing building or structure and any proposed addition is equal to or less than $100 \text{ m}^2(1,076 \text{ ft}^2)$, - b) electrical, mechanical and heating services are located above the level of the Regulatory flood, wherever possible - c) the building or structure is securely anchored such that it does not obstruct downstream culverts during a flood event where applicable,
+- 8.1.22 Additions to existing agricultural buildings or structures may be permitted in accordance with the policies in Section 8.1.2 Policies for One-Zone Policy Areas, and where it can be demonstrated that: - a) the addition is 50 percent or less of the original ground floor area of the building or structure to a maximum of 100 m2 (1,076 ft2), or in the case of multiple additions, all additions combined are equal to or less than 50 per cent of the original ground floor area of the building or structure to a maximum footprint of 100 m2 (1,076 ft2), and - b) no basement is proposed, and any crawl space is designed to facilitate services only. - 8.1.23 Accessory Buildings or Structures associated with agricultural uses may be permitted in accordance with the policies in Section 8.1.2 Policies for One-Zone Policy Areas, and where it can be demonstrated that: - a) the building or structure is greater than 15 m2 (160 ft2) but less than or equal to 100 m2 (1,076 ft2) or in the case of additions, the combined area of the existing building or structure and any proposed addition is equal to or less than 100 m2 (1,076 ft2), - b) electrical, mechanical, and heating services are located above the level of the Regulatory flood, wherever possible - c) the building or structure is securely anchored such that it does not obstruct downstream culverts during a flood event where applicable, - d) the cumulative impact of multiple accessory buildings or structures on the subject property are negligible, and - e) no basement is proposed. - 8.1.24 Replacement of agricultural buildings or structures greater than 100 m2(1,076 ft2) damaged or destroyed by causes other than flooding may be permitted in accordance with the policies in Sections 7.1.2 7.1.3 General Policies, and where it can be demonstrated that: - a) the building or structure to be replaced is relocated outside the Riverine Flooding Hazard or where this is not feasible, the building or structure is relocated to an area within the existing lot where the risk of flooding and property damage is reduced to the greatest extent, wherever possible, - b) the new building or structure is the same size or larger to a maximum of 50 percent of the original habitable ground floor area or a footprint of 100 m2 (1,076 ft2), whichever is the lesser. - c) no basement or crawl space is proposed, - d) electrical, mechanical, and heating services are located above the level of the Regulatory Flood, wherever possible, and - e) there is no risk of structural failure due to potential hydrostatic/dynamic pressures. - 8.1.25 Relocation of existing agricultural buildings and structures greater than 100 m2(1,076 ft2) may be permitted in accordance with the policies in Section 8.1.25 Policies for One-Zone Policy

-- d) the cumulative impact of multiple accessory buildings or structures on the subject property is negligible, and - e) no basement is proposed. - 8.1.24 Replacement of agricultural buildings or structures greater than 100 m2damaged or destroyed by causes other than flooding may be permitted in accordance with the policies in Sections 7.1.2-7.1.3 General Policies, and where it can be demonstrated that: - a) the building or structure to be replaced is relocated outside the Riverine Flooding Hazard or where this is not feasible, the building or structure is relocated to an area within the existing lot where the risk of flooding and property damage is reduced to the greatest extent, wherever possible, - b) the new building or structure is the same size or larger to a maximum of 50 percent of the original habitable ground floor area or a footprint of 100 m2 (1,076 ft2), whichever is the lesser; - c) no basement or crawl space is proposed, - d) electrical, mechanical and heating services are located above the level of the Regulatory Flood, wherever possible, and - e) there is no risk of structural failure due to potential hydrostatic/dynamic pressures. - 8.1.25 Relocation of existing agricultural buildings and structures greater than 100 m2may be permitted in accordance with the policies in Section 8.1.25 Policies for One-Zone Policy Areas, provided that the risk of flooding and property damage is reduced to the greatest extent wherever possible through relocation - 8.1.26 Agricultural Structures which reduce risks associated with erosion or pollution or promote the conservation of land may be permitted in accordance with the policies in Sections 7.1.2-7.1.3 General Policies, and where it can be demonstrated that: - b) there is no feasible alternative site outside the Riverine Flooding Hazard, - c) the risk of property damage is minimized through site design and flood emergency plans, and - d) floodproofing is undertaken to the extent practical, where floodproofing to the elevation of the Regulatory Flood is not technically feasible.
+- Areas, provided that the risk of flooding and property damage is reduced to the greatest extent wherever possible through relocation. - 8.1.26 Agricultural Structures which reduce risks associated with erosion or sedimentation may be permitted in accordance with the policies in Sections 7.1.2-7.1.3 General Policies, and where it can be demonstrated that: - a) there is no feasible alternative site outside the Riverine Flooding Hazard, - b) the risk of property damage is minimized through site design and flood emergency plans, and - floodproofing is undertaken to the extent practical, where floodproofing to the elevation of the Regulatory Flood is not technically feasible.